 Built-in or Retro-Fit?

-This is quite a straight forward one.
-If you are building a new pool, then you are going to want to design this in from the outset.
+Deciding on whether you should get a swim jet built in or retro fit one is a relatively straightforward decision.
+If you are building a new pool, then you are going to want to design this from the outset.
 This means you are going to have to select the model you need, get the dimensions etc so that it can be built into the pool wall.

-The units tend to be self container so it is really like incorporating a “square box” into your walls – pretty straight forward to be honest.
+The units tend to be self contained so it is really like incorporating a “square box” into your walls – it’s a very straight forward process to be honest.

 The retro-fit units do tend to be cheaper and are good if you have a pool already and want the functionality of a swim spa.
 However, I would not recommend these if you are building a new pool.
-They look so much nicer if they are built into the walls.
+Not only will it be an off the shelf solution which, no matter what you do, won’t give you the aesthetic of a built-in one.

 How Much do Swim Jets Cost for a DIY Swim Spa?

-Adding one of these to your cocktail or plunge pool is probably going to add 50% to your overall build cost at the least.
-Substantially more if you are a good standard swimmer that needs a higher spec model.
+In terms of adding one of these to your cocktail or plunge pool is probably going to add 50% to your overall build cost at the least.
+Substantially more if you are a good standard swimmer that needs a model with higher specifications.

 What about a more cost effective Swim Jet for DIYers?

-The swim jet is available with and without a pump.
-If you are adding your own pump, make sure that it is at least a 3HP pump, ideally larger if you are going to use a swimming pool pump as the flow rates tend to be lower.
+The swim jet is available with or without a pump, giving you the flexibility to choose your own.
+If you’re using your own pump, make sure it’s at least a 3HP pump—and ideally larger—if you’re using a standard swimming pool pump, as these tend to have lower flow rates.

 In Conclusion